davidrychly16/davidrychly16/README.md

 My portfolio of my projects, currently including:
-  Modelling of materials 2 project - probability of rotating spins and plotting Importing APIs via google apps script to google tabs in cooperation with chat GPT Soon included my master thesis in Python for Machine Learning about prediction of adhesive wear in mechanical contact in cooperation with Garrett Motion company
+  Modelling of materials 2 project - probability of rotating spins and plotting Importing APIs via google apps script to google tabs in cooperation with chat GPT Soon included my master thesis in Python for Machine Learning about prediction of adhesive wear in mechanical contact in cooperation with Garrett Motion company.

   I am looking for IT internships or junior positions mainly in Python or related languages.